HackYourFuture/Node.js/week2/MAKEME.md

 ### Make a blog API

 Anyone here still remember blogs!?
 They were all the rage around 10 years ago.
-We are a bit late to the party, but I think we can still make some money with a good blog API.

-In our API, blogs will have `title` and `content`.
-Let's jump right in.
+We are a bit late to the party, but I think we can still make some money with a blog application.
+Since you just learned about REST and APIs we are going to use them when writing this application.
+The resource in the application are `blogs`.
+Each blog will have a `title` and `content`.

+We also want our blogs to be stored `persistently` so that they do not dissapear when the Node.js application is restarted.
+To achieve this, each blog post will be stored as a separate file on the hard drive.

+Let's start by setting up our environment.

 **Setup:**
 Step 0.
 Creata a new empty folder e.g. `exercise1`